spegel-org/spegel/docs/FLOW-DIAGRAMS.md

 ## 1. High-Level Cluster Architecture

-Shows how Spegel pods form a P2P network within the cluster, with fallback to external registry.
+Shows how Spegel pods form a P2P network within the cluster.
 Each node runs a Spegel pod that interacts with the local containerd instance.

 ```mermaid
 graph TB